 - Scan all slides with Digital ICE on

 - Scan all slides with Digital ICE off

 - I will group my slides by type to be scanned with Digital ICE on and off accordingly

-Grouping your slides by type will produce the optimum results but some prefer to have some chronology to their scans or perhaps all of the slides are in a carousel mixed all together which makes it hard to separate the types.
+Grouping your slides by type will produce the optimum results, but some prefer to have some chronology to their scans, or perhaps all of the slides are in a carousel mixed all together which makes it hard to separate the types.
 In these cases, it is up to you.
 As noted, Digital ICE will work for many Kodachrome slides however there may be some here and there that produce poor results.
 If you have selected to have all of your slides scanned with Digital ICE on and you receive some “funky” results, we will rescan up to 15 slides per order for you at no charge with Digital ICE turned off.
-Simply contact our customer support team (www.scanmyphotos.com/CTUS.html) to discuss the rescanning process and mail the slides back to us for rescanning within 30 days of completion of your order.
+Simply contact our customer support team (www.scanmyphotos.com/CTUS.html) to discuss the rescanning process and mail the slides back to us for rescanning within 30 days of the completion of your order.

 Want news updates, discounts, and promo codes to save at ScanMyPhotos.com?
 Click here for our free “Tales From The Photos We Scan” email shares.

 PHOTO SCANNING | SLIDE SCANNING | NEGATIVE SCANNING | VIDEO TO DVD |PHOTO RESTORATION | E-GIFT CERTIFICATE